chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

   This operator differs in behaviour from the standard query `SingleOrDefault` which throws an exception if more than one element satisfies the predicate.
 - `IsEmpty()` returns true if the sequence is empty; otherwise false.
+- `IsEmpty(predicate)` returns true if no element in the sequence satisfies the predicate; otherwise false.
 - `EmptyIfNull()` returns a new empty sequence if the sequence is empty;
   otherwise it returns the sequence.